spykard/Classification-HMMs/README.md

 ### Counting
 * Showcase how as the order increases we have transitions that are too low probability; the problematic count will help with this.
-* Showcase how as the order increases we have more empty sequences; `['neg', 'neg-pos', 'neg-pos-pos']` is an empty sequence since HOHMM doesn't use dummy state.
+* Showcase how as the order increases we have more empty sequences; `['neg', 'neg-pos', 'neg-pos-pos']` is an empty sequence since HOHMM doesn't use dummy states.
 * Note the new unseen observation count which stays constant; the unseen count will help with this.